 A mother of three grown children, Felicia volunteered in New York City schools for many years.
-Her commitment to fostering literacy and education is demonstrated through 15 years of weekly library service, where she helped guide students in literature exploration and resource management.
+Her commitment to fostering literacy and education is demonstrated through 15 years of weekly library service, during which she helped guide students in literature exploration and resource management.
 As Chair of the Book Fair for three years, she further promoted reading engagement within the school community.

 Her leadership also extended to various school initiatives, including chairing the school spirit store and co-chairing annual giving campaigns.
 In the early 2000s, she dedicated her time to Dress for Success, helping women prepare for professional opportunities through wardrobe consultation.